osmosis-labs/mesh-security/docs/provider/Provider.md

 For MVP, all these delegations provide full governance power to the validator that was selected, but the cross-staker may not directly vote on any of these issues (they inherit the validator's vote).
-**For MVP, no override of votes**

-For local staking (in the native token), the end goal is the cross-staker has the same governance rights as if they had staked directly and can override the validator's voice if they request.
-However, this is relatively complex when one local staking contract hold delegations from many staker to the same validator, and takes careful design with weighted votes and probably something like cron cat to trigger this.
+For local staking (in the native token), the cross-staker has the same governance rights as if they had staked directly.
+They can vote on governance proposals to override the validator's voice if they desire.

-**We aim to have full participation in local votes by v2**
+They may also restake with the same restrictions as normal (once per unbonding period), and naturally unstake when they want.

 For external staking, the cross-staker will never be able to override the vote, as they are not expected to be very active in local governance on these external protocols.
 (If they want to participate, they can take the cross-staking rewards and delegate those tokens directly to get a voice.)

+**Desired goal by v2:**

 There will be two supported configurations for external staking.
 Either the cross-staked tokens provides governance voting power